eventnetusa/eventnet/src/_vip/pr-activations.md

       ### INSURANCE ACTIVATION'S

-      <div>EventnetUSA was honored by EventMarketer's 2017 It List as the top
+      <div>EventnetUSA was honored by EventMarketer's 2017 It List as the expert
-      expert in insurance activation's.</div>
+      in insurance activation's.</div>
     single_image_block:
       single_image_path:
     double_image_block: